bseymore/Statamic-Textmate-Sublime-Bundle/README.md

 ## Installing On Sublime Text 2
 1. Download the zip file (or glone via git) and unzip it.
-2. Create a directory called `/Statamic/` in `~/Library/Application Support/Sublime Text 2/Packages/` and drop the `Statamic.tmbundle` file in it.
+2. Rename `Statamic.tmbundle` to `/Statamic/` (it's just a folder) and drop it in `~/Library/Application Support/Sublime Text 2/Packages/` and drop the `Statamic.tmbundle` file in it.
-3. Restart Sublime Text 2
+3. Restart Sublime Text 2.
-4. Enjoy more than the TextMate bundle.
+4. Enjoy.

+### Note: This is still in development, and has a few kinks to work.
+Feel free to fork and make pull requests with your own improvements to the language/highlight syntax!